-What Are the Different Types of IQ Tests?
+What Are the Different Types of IQ Tests in 2023?

 IQ tests (intellectual quotient tests) are designed to measure a person’s relative intelligence according to their answers to a set of questions.